wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ## Introduction

 The `f5-cp-sync-check.py` script serves as an F5 external monitor designed to verify the synchronization status of a whether a ClearPass node in an F5 resource pool is synchronized with the rest of the ClearPass cluster.
 This check goes above and beyond the recommended health checks proposed in the "Deploying CPPM with F5 BIG-IP Local Traffic Manager (LTM)" guide, which hasn't been updated since 2014.
-While ClearPass might function seamlessly concerning RADIUS and HTTPS operations, synchronization issues can surface due to server reboots or LAN/WAN outages, leading to problems authenticating guest accounts, registering devices, or other operations that are dependant on a synchronized cluster.
+While ClearPass might appear to function seamlessly concerning RADIUS and HTTPS operations, synchronization issues due to server reboots or LAN/WAN outages can lead to problems authenticating guest accounts, registering devices, or other operations that are dependant on a synchronized cluster.

 To address this, this F5 external health monitor proactively removes ClearPass servers that have sync discrepancies from their associated resource pools.
 By employing this script, you gain a robust method to monitor the sync status of the ClearPass infrastructure, surpassing the monitoring capabilities of the Aruba recommended RADIUS and HTTPS monitors.

 This README serves as a detailed guide on utilizing, deploying, and troubleshooting the ClearPass Sync Healthcheck Monitor script.
-The script executes an API call to the targeted server, inspecting the last replication timestamp to ascertain synchronization with the broader network.
+The script executes an API call to the target server and compares the last replication timestamp of the server to the rest of the cluster.
 Its rigorous error-handling mechanisms ensure that a server is only recognized as `Up` when synchronization is verified.
 Additionally, the script seamlessly manages OAuth tokens, and provides detailed logging.

 It is advisable to put a link to this repository in the description field of your monitor and the description field of the API client since this README is the only source of documentation for the monitor.